 Speak to a representative at California Work Injury Law Center.

-The main four causes of crane accidents are contact with power lines, overturns, falls, and mechanical failure.
+A common occupation injury in California are crane injuries.
+The main four causes of crane accidents are contact with power lines, overturns, slip and falls, and mechanical failure.
 Improper maintenance and failure to conduct regular inspections can also be harbingers of trouble, and dropped loads, boom collapse, rigging failures, workers being struck by the chassis as it rotates, lack of training, lack of communication, and other mishaps cause accidents as well.
 Following safe work practice and complying with OSHA’s standards for crane safety can help minimize these risks.

 According to OSHA safety guidelines, the “Seven Sisters of Safety” include the following: